apache/airflow/dev/REFRESHING_CI_CACHE.md

 docker buildx create --name airflow_cache --append HOST:PORT  # your remote builder
 ```

+One of the ways to have HOST:PORT is to login to the remote machine via SSH and forward the port to
+the docker engine running on the remote machine.

 When everything is fine you should see both local and remote builder configured and reporting status:

 ```bash